somleng/somleng-project/docs/GETTING_STARTED.md

 Using Linphone make a call to `1234@<you-local-ip-address>`

-## Test an outbound call with cURL
+## Test an outbound call

-Or use your favourite HTTP client.
+Use cURL or your favourite HTTP client, e.g. [Postman](https://www.postman.com/) to initiate an outbound call.

+You can also download the latest [Somleng Twilreapi OpenAPI specification](https://www.somleng.org/docs/twilreapi/open_api.json) and import it into [Postman](https://www.postman.com/).

 Remember to replace the placeholders with your Account SID and Auth Token.
-You can set the URL to any URL which returns TwiML.
+You can set the URL to any URL which returns valid TwiML.

 ```
 curl -X "POST" "http://localhost:3000/2010-04-01/Accounts/<replace-with-your-account-sid>/Calls" \